Learn how to Use an Ear Thermometer. Mercury thermometers are the old, reliable standbys for determining whether you or your child has a fever.

 Step 4 – Adjust Ear Position

-In order to get an accurate reading, the probe must be inserted deep enough to create a seal.
+The probe must be inserted deep enough to create a seal to get an accurate reading.
 This allows the thermometer to bounce an infrared signal off the internal eardrum to work out the temperature.
 The probe does not have to touch the eardrum.
 However, the ear canal should be as straight as possible.

-In order to straighten the ear canal, you should pull straight back gently on a child’s ear or up and back if the patient is an adult.
-This will help to ease the probe in without discomfort and will ensure the most accurate reading.
+To straighten the ear canal, you should gently pull straight back on a child’s ear or up and back if the patient is an adult.
+This will help to ease the probe in without discomfort and ensure the most accurate reading.

 Step 5 – Take a Temperature Reading

 Once the thermometer is sealed in the canal, you can initiate the temperature reading process.
-Most thermometers require you to hold the probe in place until it beeps or light flashes.
+Most thermometers require you to hold the probe in place until it beeps or lights flash.
 Always be sure to store any temperatures in the digital unit.

-If the thermometer doesn’t have a memory feature, write down the temperatures to keep a consistent log over the course of the illness.
-The benefits of a digital ear thermometer are speed and accuracy.
+If the thermometer doesn’t have a memory feature, write down the temperatures to keep a consistent log throughout the illness.
+A digital ear thermometer offers speed and accuracy.

 Step 6 – Consider Temperature Variations

-In order to gauge the current temperatures with accuracy, it is useful to establish a baseline temperature range for your child or patient.
+Establishing a baseline temperature range for your child or patient is useful for accurately gauging current temperatures.
 Because normal body temperatures can vary between sexes, ages, and even different time frames, it is important to consider all the factors if a low-level fever is in question.

-Menstruation, activity level, time of day, and even consuming a meal can have a subtle effect on temperature readings.
+Menstruation, activity level, time of day, and even consuming a meal can subtly affect temperature readings.

 Step 7 – Assess the Health of the Patient

-You cannot rely on the readings of body temperature alone to determine whether a patient is suffering from a low-grade fever.
-Furthermore, it is important to use many different types of thermometers to confirm a high reading.
+You cannot rely on body temperature readings alone to determine whether a patient is suffering from a low-grade fever.
+Furthermore, it is essential to use many different types of thermometers to confirm a high reading.

 Never rely on a single ear thermometer reading alone to make a diagnosis.
-Taking the temperature in the ear is a fast and easy method but not the only method.
+Taking the temperature in the ear is fast and easy, but it is not the only method.

 Take multiple readings and determine whether your patient has classic fever symptoms such as loss of appetite, sweating while inactive at room temperature, body aches, weakness, headaches, and increased thirst.
 Children may feel normal even if their temperatures are 100.4 °F (38 °C) and may be sick with a normal temperature.